Margate: Tourism

 There are two notable theatres, the Theatre Royal in Addington Street – the second oldest theatre in the country – and The Tom Thumb Theatre, the second smallest in the country, in addition to the Winter Gardens.
 The Theatre Royal was built in 1787, burned down in 1829 and was remodelled in 1879 giving Margate more national publicity.
 The exterior is largely from the 19th century.
 At this current time, both Theatre Royal and Winter Gardens are closed.
-Theatre Royal closed on 28th April 2022, with the Winter Gardens following suit on 14th August 2022.
+Theatre Royal closed on 28 April 2022, with the Winter Gardens following suit on 14 August 2022.

 An annual jazz festival takes place on a weekend in June.

 In September, an annual car show commences known as "Oh So Retro" featuring classic and retro vehicles, trade stalls and family-friendly entertainment.

-Margate Museum in Market Place explores the town's seaside heritage in a range of exhibits and displays, and is now opened at weekends by a team of volunteers.
+Margate Museum in Market Place explores the town's seaside heritage in a range of exhibits and displays, and is currently closed awaiting refurbishment.

 First discovered in 1798, the Margate Caves (also known as the Vortigern Caves) are situated at the bottom of Northdown Road.
 They reopened in 2019.

 The Shell Grotto, which has walls and roof covered in elaborate decorations of over four million shells covering 2000 sqft in complex patterns, was rediscovered in 1835, but is of unknown age and origin.
 It has been designated as a Grade I listed building.

-The Walpole Bay Tidal Pool is a Grade 2 listed tidal sea bathing pool built in 1937.
+The Walpole Bay Tidal Pool is a Grade II listed tidal sea bathing pool built in 1937.
 The pool covers over four acres and its dimensions are 450 ft long, 300 ft wide at the seaward end and 550 ft long at the landward end.
 The water in the pool is refreshed by the incoming tide twice a day and fresh water springs rise from the beach within the walls.